 The following sections contain information you should consider when creating or configuring an Oracle database.
-These sections include:

-- Oracle instance.
+- Oracle instance

-- Host configuration.
+- Host configuration

-- Version and patches.
+- · Version and patches

 Oracle instance

 Every Oracle database is associated with an Oracle instance.
 When you create a database on the server, Oracle allocates an area in memory called the System Global Area (SGA) and starts one or more Oracle processes.
 This combination of the SGA and the Oracle processes is an Oracle instance.
 The memory and processes of an instance manage the associated database's data and serve the users of the database.